groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/web-to-docx.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for Converting WEB to XLSB in Java"
+    title_left: "Steps for Converting WEB to DOCX in Java"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the WEB file to XLSB in few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) makes it easy for developers to convert the WEB file to DOCX in few lines of code.

         *   Create a new instance of Converter class and load the WEB file with full path
-        *   Set ConvertOptions for the XLSB document type
+        *   Set ConvertOptions for the DOCX document type
-        *   Call the convert() method and pass the document name (full path) and format (XLSB) as parameter
+        *   Call the convert() method and pass the document name (full path) and format (DOCX) as parameter

     title_right: "System Requirements"
     content_right: |